 One of the most famous pilgrimage destinations of Nepal is Gosainkunda Lake which is situated at an altitude of about 4,360m.
 The best approach to Gosainkunda is through Dhunche, 132km to the northeast of Kathmandu.
 Dhunche is linked with Kathmandu by a motorable road.
 Surrounded by high mountains on the north and the south, the lake is grand and picturesque.
 There are other nice nine famous Lakes such as Saraswati, Bhairav, Sourya, Ganesh Kunda, etc.

 Devghat is a popular pilgrimage spot situated at the confluence of the Kali Gandaki and Trisuli rivers.
 It lies just north of the Chitwan National Park.
 During the Magay Sakranti festival in January, Hindu devotees gather here to take holy dips in the river.
-There are a number of scared and historic sites around Devghat which provide interesting side trips: the Triveni temple and Balmiki ashram where the great sage Balmiki had his retreat, the Someswar Kalika temple and fort, Pandavanag where the protagonists of the Mahabharat once lived and the Kabilaspur fort built by the old kings of Palpa.
+There are a number of scared and historic sites around Devghat which provide interesting side trips: the Triveni temple and Balmiki ashram where the great sage Balmiki had his retreat, the Someswar Kalika temple and fort, Pandavanag where the protagonists of the Mahabharat once lived, and the Kabilaspur fort built by the old kings of Palpa.

-This temple place at an altitude of 3900 ft. offer very good views of the Ganesh, Manaslu, and Annapurna group.
+This temple place at an altitude of 3900 ft. offers very good views of the Ganesh, Manaslu, and Annapurna group.
 The surrounding village though is a mixture of 20th-century Nepali bar rock and 2nd World War aftermath.
 Every day hundreds make the journey to worship at Manakamana’s Bhagwati Mandir.
 For Nag Panchami, in late July or early August, celebrants construct an entire shrine out of flowers and foliage.
 Visiting Manakamana is a very Nepali thing to do, and even if you don’t sacrifice a goat you’ll feel like you’ve received an initiation into the society.

-Pathibhara situated at the top of Kutidanda and Haaspokhari in Mechi Highway is called as small Pathibhara regarded as the younger sister of Pathibhara in Taplejung.
+Pathibhara situated at the top of Kutidanda and Haaspokhari in Mechi Highway is called a small Pathibhara regarded as the younger sister of Pathibhara in Taplejung.
 From this hill covered with green forest, one can have a view of Terrain plains, Mahabharat Range and Mount Kanchanjunga.
 This place with plenty of transportation facilities seems to have abundant feasibility for Gliding.
 Thousands of people pay homage to the goddess Pathibhara daily.

 This historic of Jaleshwar lies in the city of Jaleswar, the headquarters of the Janakpur zone.
 Jaleswar Mahadev is one of Nepal’s prominent places of pilgrimage and is mentioned in the Hindu epic, Padam Purana.